mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 ### Lessons Learned

-1. Conservative choices are usually good choices.
+I learned a lot of lessons from the experience of starting and building Spectrum, and I will not make the same mistakes for my next projects:

+1. Deliberately choose core technologies that are hard to change later.
+1. Prefer conserative choices over the cutting edge.
-2. Community size and active maintenance are vital, especially in unfamiliar territory.
+1. Community size and active maintenance are vital, especially in unfamiliar territory.
-3. Building good products is all about experimenting.
-Optimise for iteration speed and flexibility.
+1. Optimise for iteration speed and flexibility.
+Building good products is all about experimenting.
-4. Leave interesting technological problems to other people.
+1. Leave interesting technological problems to other people.
+Focus on your users.

-5. Carefully choose technologies that are hard to change later.
-Move faster on choices that are easily undone.
+On top of that, writing this down has been invaluable to help me crystallise my thoughts.